Feedback, complaints and challenges: Planning and Environment Decisions Wales

 4.9.
 How much is it likely to cost me?

 An administrative charge is made by the Court for processing your challenge (the Administrative Court should be able to give you advice on current fees – see Further information below).
-The legal costs involved in preparing and presenting your case in Court can be considerable, and if the challenge fails you will usually have to pay the Planning Inspectorate’s costs as well as your own.
+The legal costs involved in preparing and presenting your case in Court can be considerable, and if the challenge fails you will usually have to pay the Planning and Environment Decisions Wales’s costs as well as your own.

-However, if the challenge is successful the Planning Inspectorate will normally be required to meet your reasonable legal costs.
+However, if the challenge is successful Planning and Environment Decisions Wales will normally be required to meet your reasonable legal costs.

 4.10.
 How long will it take?